OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Topology Template Input Definition

 A _Topology Template Input_ can additionally contain _Variability Conditions_.
-These conditions must evaluate to true otherwise the respective input is not present.
+These conditions must be satisfied otherwise the respective input is not present.

 | Keyname   | Mandatory | Type                           | Description                        |